Adam-Abera/Adam-Abera/README.md

 - 👋
 - Hi, I’m Adam
 - My interests are making web apps, desktop applications and games
-- Currently learning Computer Engineering
+- Graduated in Electrical and Computer Engineering

 <!---
 Adam-Abera/Adam-Abera is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.